stella684/VNSdroid/README.md

 # Notes

-- More help can be found in the Settings page
+- More help can be found inside the Settings page
-- Some games may require properly formatted VNDS files
+- Some games may require properly formatted VNDS assets
-- Performance depends on your device
+- Performance may vary depending on your device

 ---